 Paul would rather experience struggles and pain, and therefore, experience the power of Christ, than to have no struggles or suffering, and not know the power of God

-Paul's suffering guarded his heart against pride, cultivating humility, and hus suffering caused him to rely on the strength of Christ, rather than his own.
+Paul's suffering guarded his heart against pride, cultivating humility, and therefore suffering caused him to rely more on the strength of Christ, rather than in his own.

 God's Purpose in Suffering God uses suffering to bring us to a place of worship and closeness to Him, even without us having "All the answers" to our circumstances.
 Suffering is one of God's tools used to build godly character.
 God can use suffering to "wean" us off of our feelings, and onto a deeper faith and trust in His word.
 He can use suffering to prepare us to serve Him, using our struggles, weaknesses, and suffering as qualifiers to do His work.
 God knows more about what He desires to accomplish in our lives through suffering than we realize, to discipline and train us, to make us more like His son Jesus.
 God will use the "Storms" and "Thorns" in our lives to cultivate in us things that He desires to use for His glory that cannot be produced in any other way.